 Sitemaps contain the list of every page on a website, along with some important details about those pages.
 Search engines use sitemaps to find pages, as well as figure out how often it should crawl a site.
 Any page you want to appear in SERPs should be in your sitemap.
 The Googlebot crawler will soon be advanced enough to not require sitemaps, but even then it will still be wise to have one published on your site.

-Mobile-optimized Responsive Design
+Mobile-Optimized Responsive Design

 Websites that use responsive design via the mobile viewport are more likely to be seen as “mobile friendly” by search engines.
 Responsive design scales a website to render according to the device screen, creating a better mobile user experience.
 This eliminates the need to create alternate versions of your website that serve based on user-agent, which is even more time and money for your development team.

-Site and Information Architecture
+Website and Information Architecture

 Site architecture refers to the structure that organizes and delivers the content on your website, while information architecture refers to the organization of content within that structure.
 This includes the hierarchy of pages where users find content as well as the technical programming that lets search engine bots crawl your pages.
 Site architectures optimized for SEO are attractive and efficient for bots to crawl.